eosphoros-ai/DB-GPT/README.md

 The MIT License (MIT)

 ## Contact Information
-We are working on building a community, if you have any ideas about building the community, feel free to contact us.
+We are working on building a community, if you have any ideas for building the community, feel free to contact us.
 [![](https://dcbadge.vercel.app/api/server/nASQyBjvY?compact=true&style=flat)](https://discord.gg/nASQyBjvY)

 <p align="center">